analogdevicesinc/scopy/gui/style/README.md

 - properties can also be overwritten. example: "qss_properties_button_borderButton": "qss_properties_button_basicButton"

 ## Add plugin style
 Create a style folder in your plugin and use the exact same file structure.
 Only the qss folder is relevant since the json files cannot be overwritten from other plugins.
+You may add a folder in your style/qss/properties folder with the name of your plugin to avoid overwriting other core .qss style files with the same name.
 In your plugin CMakeLists.txt file add the generate_style command.
 arguments: **option, style_folder, header_folder** (option should always be "--plugin")